mkirchner/linked-list-good-taste/README.md

 merely considered as a handle to access the start of the list. `prev` and `cur` are pointers of type `IntListItem*` and always point to an item or `NULL`.

-The elegant implementation uses indirect addressing that yields a different view on the data structure.
+The elegant implementation uses indirect addressing scheme that yields a different view on the data structure:

 <p align="center">
 <img alt="Data model for indirect addressing" src="img/data-model-indirect.png" width="600">